RicoJia/sawyer_picasso/README.md

 * Set up the drawing area 2.0cm below the end gripper position.
 Don't worry about getting the exact vertical position, the force control feature will compensate for the inaccuracy in the vertical direction

-* Restart Sawyer and rebuild connection between the control computer and sawyer robot
+* Restart Sawyer and rebuild connection between the control computer and Sawyer robot

-* Download this package to a local computer and compile
+* Download this package to a local computer and build
 ```
 $ mkdir -p ~/sawyer_picasso/src
 $ cd ~/sawyer_picasso/src